Shikshapatri: Meeting with Governor Sir John Malcolm

+Content and teachings

+The Shikshapatri consists of 212 Sanskrit verses providing a comprehensive guide for moral, social, and spiritual living.
+It contains instructions on various aspects of life, including devotion to God, righteous living, health, hygiene, etiquette, and religious duties for devotees of all stages and walks of life.

-The Gazetteer of the Bombay Presidency summarised the teachings of the Shiskshapatri as:
+The Gazetteer of the Bombay Presidency summarised the teachings of the Shikshapatri as:

 The book of precepts strictly prohibits the destruction of animal life; promiscuous intercourse with the other sex; use of animal food and intoxicant liquors and drugs on any occasion, suicide, theft and robbery; false accusation against a fellow man; blasphemy; company of atheists and heretics, and other practices which might counteract the effect of the founder's teaching.

-Governor Sir John Malcolm

-On 26 February 1830,At Rajkot a historic meeting took place between Swaminarayan and Sir John Malcolm, the then Governor of Bombay.
-At this meeting, Lord Swaminarayan presented a copy of the Shikshapatri to Sir John Malcolm.
-This copy is now housed at the Bodleian Library of the University of Oxford.

-Languages
+It also states you are strictly forbiden to consume onion, garlic and hing (an indian spice used to cook indian food).

+Swaminarayan instructed his followers to read the Shikshapatri daily to remain constantly aware of their duties.

+Translations

 Swaminarayan instructed Nityanand Swami to translate Shikshapatri from Sanskrit into Gujarati.
-It has since been translated numerous times into other languages.
-It has been translated to Bengali, Gujarati, Hindi, Marathi, Tamil, Telugu, Udiya, Urdu, Vraj, Afrikaans, Arabic, Chinese, Dutch, English, Finnish, French, German, Greek, Italian, Modern Hebrew, North Sotho, Portuguese, Russian, South Sotho, Spanish, Swahili, Xhosa and Zulu.
+It has since been translated into 29 languages, including Bengali, Hindi, Marathi, Tamil, Telugu, Odia, Urdu, Vraj, Afrikaans, Arabic, Chinese, Dutch, English, Finnish, French, German, Greek, Italian, Modern Hebrew, North Sotho, Portuguese, Russian, South Sotho, Spanish, Swahili, Xhosa and Zulu.

+The first English translation was published by Professor Monier-Williams, Boden Professor of Sanskrit at Oxford University.